bokeh/bokeh/README.md

 ## Installation

-The easiest way to install Bokeh is using the [Anaconda Python distribution](https://www.anaconda.com/what-is-anaconda/) and its included *Conda* package management system.
-To install Bokeh and its required dependencies, enter the following command at a Bash or Windows command prompt:
+ To install Bokeh and its required dependencies using the `conda`, enter the following command at a Bash or Windows command prompt:

 ```
 conda install bokeh
 ```

-To install using pip, enter the following command at a Bash or Windows command prompt:
+To install using `pip`, enter the following command at a Bash or Windows command prompt:
 ```
 pip install bokeh
 ```